RJ-commits321/genai-rag-lagchain/README.md

 # genai-rag-lagchain
-IBM Generative AI Applications with RAG and Langchain
+IBM- Project: Generative AI Applications with RAG and Langchain

 This project implements a document-based QA system using Retrieval-Augmented Generation with LangChain, watsonx embeddings, and a Gradio interface.
 It covers: